Azure-Samples/azure-farmbeats-samples/evi_forecast/README.md

 | [2_train.ipynb](2_train.ipynb) | This notebook demonstrates building end to end deep learning model using satellite and weather data.
 | [3_test.ipynb](3_test.ipynb) | In this notebook, model forecasts EVI for next 10 days for an 'Area of Interest' (AOI).
 | [4_deploy_azure.ipynb](4_deploy_azure.ipynb) | This notebook demonstrates how to deploy model and create webservice using Azure ML SDK.
-| [5_inference.ipynb](5_inference.ipynb) | This notebook demonstrates model inference on a new AOI using model webserive endpoint and generate EVI forecast for next 10 days in advance.
+| [5_inference.ipynb](5_inference.ipynb) | This notebook demonstrates model inference on a new AOI using model webserive endpoint and generate EVI forecast for next 10 days.